 From the Lumenarium to the Seashell Pipes to the walk-in kaleidoscope, this is the gallery to experiment with sounds, colors, reflection, waves, and more.

-Earth, Wind and Weather, sponsored by General Motors, features 15 new interactive exhibits that put guests in control of some of nature’s most strange and unpredictable phenomena.
-Create avalanches and geysers, explore Jupiter’s otherworldly surface, command ocean waves, step into a powerful natural vortex, transform desert landscapes, and more with this immersive new experience!
+Earth.
+Wind.
+Weather. sponsored by General Motors, features 10 new interactive exhibits that put guests in control of some of nature’s most powerful and impressive phenomena.
+Create avalanches and geysers, explore Jupiter’s otherworldly atmosphere, command ocean waves, step into a powerful tornado, transform desert landscapes, and more with this immersive new experience!

-Earth, Wind and Weather is included in the price of general admission and is available for virtual K-5 field trip programs.
+Earth.
+Wind.
+Weather. is included in the price of general admission and is a part of MiSci’s new virtual field trip program.

 This experience will help learners of all ages understand how STEM concepts shape their world, as well as highlighting potential future careers.
 Relevant STEM learning, including engaging with real world phenomena like weather and climate, helps students connect more deeply with underlying science content and relate those connections to the world at large.